liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

 kernel's memory expects, in the same way that a running VM is consistent with its own disk, so quiescing is not needed for filesystem consistency.
 It remains useful for *application* consistency (for example flushing a database before the snapshot) and is offered as an option.
+A quiesced source VM that is kept paused through packaging because the client chose stop (SNAP-CRT-005) stays frozen and is never thawed, since it is stopped rather than resumed.

 | ID | Requirement |
 | -- | ----------- |